Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 - Tulsa has two wins against the spread in five games this season.

-- When Tulsa picks up over 465 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Tulsa piles up more than 465 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Golden Hurricane have turned the ball over nine times this season, six more turnovers than the Tigers have forced (3).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.